SteveJustin1963/tec-Grid-Dip-Oscillator/README.md

 ### A= x / (sin (ωt + ϕ))

-### P= -sin^(-1)(x/A) + 2 π n - t ω + π and A!=0 and x!=0 and n element Z
+### Phase

 ![](https://github.com/SteveJustin1963/tec-Grid-Dip-Oscillator/blob/main/pics/Phase1.png)

-This equation describes the position of a point on a circular path as a function of time.
+This equation `P= -sin^(-1)(x/A) + 2 π n - t ω + π and A!=0 and x!=0 and n element Z` describes the position of a point on a circular path as a function of time.
 P is the position of the point, A is the radius of the circle, n is an arbitrary integer, t is time, and ω is the angular velocity of the point.

 The first term, -sin^(-1)(x/A), describes the point's initial position on the circle.
 The point starts at x=0 and moves clockwise around the circle until it reaches x=A. At this point, the point has completed one full revolution and the angle between the point and the x-axis is -π radians.